urbanrobo/999-00003-A/README.md

      * DESIGN NOTE: This keeps the all the USB A 3.0 ports open for cameras which need to be connected to specific USB Host Controllers (See https://a.co/d/8kfb1GD)
    * 3.7 - There shall be the ability to connect a debugging HDMI monitor (connected through the GPU) to the OBC without removing any components.
      * DESIGN SPEC: This HDMI monitor shall NOT be permanently install in the vehicle and does NOT need a Display Port input.
+   * 3.8 - Airflow just inside inlet fans shall be at least 50 cubic feet per minute (CFM).
+   * 3.9 - The OBC shall have at least a 4 channel temperature and 3 channel vibration data acquisition (DAQ) system.

 4. Cables Harnesses:
    * 4.1 - All USB 2.0 cables for cameras shall be less then ?2.5 meters?, contain ground shielding, and have impedance controlled twisted pairs.